-The Geometric Firepit, designed by architect John Paul Plauché of Plodes Studio, gets my nomination for best portable fire pit ever.
+The Geometric Fire Pit, designed by architect John Paul Plauché of Houston’s Plodes Studio, gets my nomination for best portable fire pit ever.

-Above: The Geometric Firepit in Corten Steel is designed to rust to a point, and then that rust becomes a protective layer.
-A drain plug “pipe” is included to prevent coals and ash from falling through the opening, while still allowing airflow to help fuel the fire.
+Above: Both versions of the Geometric Fire Pit will rust when exposed to the elements; the rust becomes a protective layer.
+A drain plug “pipe” prevents coals and ash from falling through the opening, while still allowing airflow to help fuel the fire.

-Above, two photos: When not in use (and fully cooled down), the addition of the Firepit Wood Top ($160) transforms the fire pit into a table.
+Above, two photos: When your fire pit is not in use (and fully cooled down), top it with the Fire Pit Cedar Top ($160 and $222) to transform it into a table.

 Above: The Corten steel version of the Geometric Fire Pit will stop rusting after several months; the A36 carbon-steel model will continue to rust, blacken, and peel.
 But both of these fire pits are good for years’ worth of al fresco evenings.

 Updated from a post originally published July 13, 2012.

 For more fire pit selections, see 10 Easy Pieces: Fire Pits and Bowls.
 And see Architects’ Roundup: Fire Pits and Outdoor Fireplaces for lots more inspiration.

 Have a Question or Comment About This Post?Join the conversation